Inequalities from Lorentz-Finsler norms: Introduction

 Usually, the Finslerian Cauchy-Schwarz inequality (also called the \textit{ fundamental inequality, }\cite{Bao}) is proven under the assumption that the Finsler norm $F$ of vectors has the property that the Hessian $Hess(F^{2})$ is positive definite; in the particular case of Riemannian spaces, this will turn into the condition that the metric tensor $g$ is positive definite.
 Similarly, its Lorentzian-reversed counterpart, \cite {Aazami:2014ata,Javaloyes2019,Minguzzi2014,Minguzzi:2013sxa} is proven under the assumption that $Hess(F^{2})$ has Lorentzian signature for all vectors in a strictly convex set.
 Under these assumptions, the obtained inequalities are \textit{strict}, i.e., equality only holds when the vectors $v$ and $w$ are collinear.

-As a preliminary step, we show that the above conditions can be relaxed.
+As a preliminary step, we point out that the above conditions can be relaxed.
 Namely, the respective inequalities still hold - just, non-strictly - if we allow $Hess(F^{2})$ to be degenerate along some directions; also, for practical matters, we replace the strict convexity assumption on the set of interest with the more relaxed one that $F$ is defined on a convex conic domain\textbf{\ }$\mathcal{T}$.
-Moreover, we prove two refinements of the reverse triangle inequality holding in general Lorentz-Finsler spaces in Section \ref{Section degenerate case}.
+An extension to the case when $F\ $is not smooth is also presented.
+Moreover, we prove two refinements of the reverse triangle inequality holding in general Lorentz-Finsler spaces in Section \ref {sec: refinements triangle}.

-While the above generalization is not spectacular in itself, it allows us much more freedom in choosing the range of examples and applications.
+While the above generalizations are not spectacular for themselves, they allow us much more freedom in choosing the range of examples and applications.
 Indeed, we show in Section~\ref{sec:ex} that some of the most famous inequalities on $\mathbb{R}^{n}$ are nothing but reverse Cauchy-Schwarz inequalities for conveniently chosen (possibly, degenerate) Lorentz-Finsler norms:

-\begin{enumerate} \item The usual arithmetic-geometric mean inequality: $\dfrac{1}{n}~\overset{ n}{\underset{i=1}{\dsum }}v_{i}\geq { (}\overset{n}{\underset{i=1}{ \dprod }}v_{i}{ )}^{1/n},$ $\ \ \forall v_{i}\geq 0,$ $i=\overline{1,n} .$
+\begin{enumerate} \item The usual arithmetic-geometric mean inequality: $\dfrac{1}{n}~\overset{ n}{\underset{i=1}{\sum }}v_{i}\geq { (}\overset{n}{\underset{i=1}{ \prod }}v_{i}{ )}^{1/n},$ $\ \ \forall v_{i}\geq 0,$ $i=\overline{1,n} . $

 \item The weighted arithmetic-geometric mean inequality:

 for all $a,a_{i},v_{i}\in \mathbb{R}_{+}^{\ast }$, such that $\overset{n}{ \underset{i=1}{\sum }}a_{i}=a.$

 \item Popoviciu's inequality, \cite{Pop}: